DoraYh/drl-atari/README.rst

 ``Kubuntu 16.04.4 LTS``, ``ubuntu-16.04.4-server-amd``.

-If you don't have access to a computer with Ubuntu 16.04 and you don't want to dual boot your current computer, ``VirtualBox`` may be a good alternative.
+If you don't have access to a computer with Ubuntu 16.04 and you don't want to enable Dual Boot on your current computer, ``VirtualBox`` may be a good alternative.

 In this course, you are strongly suggested to get familiar with